iamcoderz/Regulatory_obligation_extraction/README.md

 - training-config.toml

 ## Regulatory document
-Place any regulatory document in pdf format downloaded from regulator's website with in the main folder and the run the processpdf.py file through command prompt
+Place any regulatory document in pdf format downloaded from regulator's website with in the main folder and the run the processpdf.py file through command prompt ex: https://www.occ.treas.gov/news-issuances/news-releases/2013/nr-ia-2013-186b.pdf

 #processpdf.py